Basic Chainsaw Program

 2. Buck/slash down standing trees less than 4 inches diameter at stump height.

-1. The Level One – Basic Chainsaw Certificate of Completion is valid for a three-year period from the date that the certificate was issued.
+1. The Level One – Basic Chainsaw Certificate is valid for a three-year period from the date that the certificate was issued.
 In order to renew the certificate, the candidate must do one of the following:

 4. Am I required to take the online training first?